7.1 How & When Referrals Are Accepted

 - Monitor and evaluate the family's follow through with their IFSP and

-- Collaborate with the Early Intervention service coordinator to engage in an ongoing exchange of information to ensure appropriate service delivery, to support and advocate on behalf of the family as needed, and to stay informed of developmental progress.
+- Collaborate with the Service Coordinator to engage in an ongoing exchange of information to ensure appropriate service delivery, to support and advocate on behalf of the family as needed, and to stay informed of developmental progress.